-Career Services: Career resources and services are available online and on campus.
-The university’s goal in supplying these resources is to support the professional development of our students and alumni.
-Online resources are available through the University Career Center website on the iCampus portal and include: an online job board, on demand career advice videos, an interactive mock interviewing tool, job search recommendations, support information, and software to build resumes, cover letters, and portfolios.
-On campus career resources may include books, periodicals, and local job listings.
-Individual career assistance is provided in the Learning Resources Center (LRC) and includes job search suggestions and demonstration of online career resources.
+Career Services: Career services are available online and on campus.
+The University’s goal in supplying these resources is to support the professional development of our students and alumni.
+Online resources are available through the University Career Center on iCampus at htttps://icampus.strayer.edu.

-Financial Advising: Any financial concerns should be discussed with personnel in Student Financial Services.
+Financial Advising: Any financial concerns should be discussed with personnel in the Business Office.

-International Student Advising: F-1 students should meet with an academic administrator or their Campus Dean or Associate Campus Dean early in their academic programs to plan their course schedule.
+International Student Advising: F-1 students should meet with an Academic Advisor or their Student Success Coach early in their academic programs to plan their course schedule.

-Placement Testing: Undergraduate students must demonstrate proficiency in English in order to successfully navigate through their academic career at Strayer University.
-Students should reference the procedures for fulfilling Strayer University’s placement requirements under the section titled, “Undergraduate Admission” in the catalog.
+Placement Testing: Undergraduate students must demonstrate proficiency in English and mathematics skills in order to successfully navigate through their academic career at the University.
+Students should reference the procedures for fulfilling the University’s placement requirements under the section titled, “Undergraduate Admission” in the catalog.

+Students needing to take the placement exam for English and/or mathematics do so during the admissions process.
 Taking the placement exam requires no preparation.
-Students have access to take the placement through the student portal on icampus: https://icampus.strayer.edu.
-This can be taken remotely or on a campus.
+Students have access to take the placement through the student portal on icampus:https://icampus.strayer.edu.
+This can be taken remotely or on the campus.

-For all tutorial sessions, the student should come prepared by bringing course materials and specific questions for the tutor and having completed the required course reading and attempted the required homework.
-Tutors may provide feedback to course instructors on topics covered in individual sessions.
-Although the instructor is always the first person the student should turn to for further clarification or assistance, a tutor can provide additional assistance to help in reaching educational goals.
+Online tutoring is also available for students; access is available via the Blackboard homepage.
+For all tutorial sessions, the student should come prepared by bringing course materials, having tried to do the required course reading and/or homework, and having formed specific questions for the tutor.
+Tutors will provide feedback to course instructors on topics covered in individual sessions.
+Although the instructor is always the first person the student should turn to for further clarification or assistance, a tutor can provide additional one-on-one assistance to help in reaching educational goals.

-Veterans' Advising: Strayer University keeps abreast of current requirements and regulations by maintaining a liaison with the Department of Veterans Affairs.
+Veteran’s Advising : The University keeps abreast of current requirements and regulations by maintaining a liaison with the Department of Veterans Affairs through the Corporate Office.
 University administrators also periodically attend appropriate seminars.

 Initial information about educational programs for veterans and initial assistance to veterans are provided by the Admissions Office.
-Thereafter, Student Financial Services handles questions and paperwork concerning re-certification and continued eligibility.
-Student Financial Services is available to answer any questions veterans may have.
+Thereafter, the Business Office handles questions and paperwork concerning recertification and continued eligibility.
+The Business Office is available to answer any questions veterans may have.